castelao/inception/README.rst

 License
 -------

 The license of the project.
-Check https://spdx.org/licenses/ for a list of licenses and their abbreviations.
+The https://choosealicense.com is a good reference when don't know what to use.
+Check https://spdx.org/licenses/ for a list of licenses and their identifiers.

 ex.: